 About this Goan Raw Mango Curry Recipe

-This torachi uddamethi recipe is very easy to adjust, so you don't have to follow exact measurements.
-Every raw mango is different, so I always taste and add jaggery at the end if needed.
-My mom taught me this trick.
-Once you understand the balance of spicy, sour, and slightly sweet, you can make it your own way.
+This torachi uddamethi recipe is easy to adjust.
+Every raw mango tastes different, so I always taste and add jaggery if needed, a simple trick my mom taught me.
+Once you balance the spicy, sour, and slightly sweet flavors, you can make it your own way.

 Why You'll Love This Recipe